iranianpep/code-jetter/README.md

 # Code Jetter

-Projects that power Code Jetter
+Some of the tools and projects that power Code Jetter

 Mandrill